w3f/Grants-Program/applications/NueroZK.md

 This application is a follow up from our successful grant delivery [grant application](https://github.com/w3f/Grants-Program/blob/master/applications/Cyborg.md)

-Cyborg Network is developing a DePIN-based marketplace for edge computing servers to help latency-dependent applications scale globally with ease.
-Users can offload specific low-latency workloads to edge locations while keeping their main deployment in the cloud.
-Our vision is to act as a crucial middleware on the network's edge, managing these tasks to reduce cloud operation costs while complementing existing cloud services.
-Since our business focus is enterprise-driven, we prioritize onboarding infrastructure providers who can comply with regulations like SLAs and data privacy laws.
+Cyborg Network is developing a DePIN-based marketplace for edge computing resources, enabling latency-sensitive applications to scale globally with ease.
+Users can seamlessly offload specific low-latency workloads to edge locations while maintaining their core deployment in the cloud.
+Our vision is to serve as essential middleware at the network edge, orchestrating these tasks to reduce cloud operational costs and enhance existing cloud services.
+In response to user demand and recognizing the growing importance of distributed AI inference infrastructure, we are prioritizing the development of a decentralized AI compute platform leveraging ZK proofs as our go-to-market strategy.

-We establish connections with small to medium-sized data centers to address the demands of enterprise-level clients, ensuring that their requirements are fully met.
-Our primary emphasis lies in delivering tailored service packages, meticulously designed for diverse deployment scenarios.
-Our overarching goal is to provide users with a service experience reminiscent of the Web 2.0 era.

 As part of our previous application, we delivered CyberDock, a product line focused on helping users deploy dockerized containers into our edge server network.
-We are now focusing on expanding this approach to a new product line called EdgeCloud, which will enable AI apps to distribute workloads based on performance requirements.
+We are now focusing on expanding this approach to a new product line called NueroZK, which will enable AI apps to run Inference Engines backed by ZK proofs.

-A real-time application for EdgeCloud can be found in our [Edge Computing Case Study Draft](https://docs.google.com/document/d/1Dv7xsiFeFKk4Z3_N0cOPn_pMkXtxraCZlygVMO7PdqM/edit?usp=drive_link), which also highlights the significance of the solution.

-We will also be launching a line of pre-configured edge servers in partnership with [Simply NUC](https://simplynuc.com/), our hardware partner.
-Interested community members in high-demand locations will have the opportunity to purchase and operate these servers either in a co-location data center (recommended) or in their private facility (beta).
-They will be incentivized based on uptime guarantees and the work contributed to the network, similar to mining in PoW chains.
+Users can easily run GPU based inference engines in our crowdsoruced GPU network, with compute integrity verified using a ZK SNARK proof that proves that the inference algorithm was executed with 100% accuracy without revealing the actual inference algorithm nor the query or result data.

 We are on a mission to establish Cyborg Network as a Polkadot parachain.
 Our decision is anchored in several key reasons: